 No one has to see your journal aside from you.

 So long as what you write down is clear and organized in your eyes, that’s all that matters.

 Mix it up with some fun journaling essentials

 Journaling is basically your personal project.
 There is no right or wrong way when you’re thinking about how to start journaling.

 One thing I like to do is mix it up with some fun journaling essentials.
 As a former interior architect, I did a lot of hand sketching and drawing during my career.

-You can even pick up some labels and highlighters at your local office supply or art store.
+You can even pick up some stickers or washi tape at your local office supply or art store.
 Make it fun and really customize your journal however you like!